On axiomatic definitions of non-discrete affine buildings: Definitions and axioms

+We now define generalized non-discrete affine buildings.
+Throughout the following fix a model space $\MS$ and an affine Weyl group $\WT$.

 \begin{definition} Let $X$ be a set and $\App$, called the \emph{atlas} of $X$, be a collection of injective charts $f:\MS\hookrightarrow X$.
 For each $f$ in $\App$, we call the images $f(\MS)$ \emph{apartments} and define \emph{Weyl chambers, Weyl simplices, hyperplanes, half-apartments, etc.\ of $X$} to be images of such in $\MS$ under any $f$ in $\App$.
-The pair $(X,\App)$ is a \emph{(generalized) affine building} (or $\Lambda$-building) if the following conditions are satisfied \begin{enumerate}[label={(A*)}, leftmargin=*] \item[(A1)] The atlas is invariant under pre-composition with elements of $ \WT$. \item[(A2)] Given two charts $f,g\in\App$ with $f(\MS)\cap g(\MS)\neq\emptyset$.
-Then $f^{-1}(g(\MS))$ is a closed convex subset of $\MS$ and there exists $w\in \WT$ with $f\vert_{f^{-1}(g(\MS))} = (g\circ w )\vert_{f^{-1}(g(\MS))}$. \item[(A3)] For any pair of points in $X$ there is an apartment containing both. \end{enumerate} Given a $\Lambda$-metric $d_{\App}$ on the model space, axioms (A1)--(A3) imply the existence of a $\Lambda$-valued distance function on $X$, that is a function $d:X\times X\mapsto \Lambda$ satisfying all conditions of the definition of a $\Lambda$-metric but the triangle inequality.
-The distance between points $x,y$ in $X$ is the distance between their pre-images under a chart $f$ of an apartment containing both. \begin{enumerate}[label={(A*)}, leftmargin=*] \item[(A4)] Given two Weyl chambers in $X$ there exist sub-Weyl chambers of both which are contained in a common apartment. \item[(A5)] For any apartment $A$ and all $x\in A$ there exists a \emph{retraction} $r_{A,x}:X\to A$ such that $r_{A,x}$ does not increase distances and $r^{-1}_{A,x}(x)=\{x\}$. \item[(A6)] Let $f, g$ and $h$ be charts such that the associated apartments pairwise intersect in half-apartments.
-Then $f(\MS)\cap g(\MS)\cap h(\MS)\neq \emptyset$. \end{enumerate} By (A5) the distance function $d$ on $X$ is well defined and satisfies the triangle inequality. \end{definition}
+The pair $(X,\App)$ is a \emph{(generalized) affine building} (or $\Lambda$-building) if the following conditions are satisfied \begin{enumerate}[label={(A*)}, leftmargin=*] \item[(A1)] The atlas is invariant under pre-composition with elements of $\WT$. \item[(A2)] Given two charts $f,g\in\App$ with $f(\MS)\cap g(\MS)\neq\emptyset$, then $f^{-1}(g(\MS))$ is a closed convex subset of $\MS$ and there exists $w\in \WT$ with $f\vert_{f^{-1}(g(\MS))} = (g\circ w )\vert_{f^{-1}(g(\MS))}$. \item[(A3)] For any pair of points in $X$ there is an apartment containing both. \end{enumerate}

+Given a $\WT$-invariant $\Lambda$-metric $d_{\MS}$ on the model space, axioms (A1)--(A3) imply the existence of a $\Lambda$-valued distance function on $X$, that is a function $d:X\times X\mapsto \Lambda$ satisfying all conditions of the definition of a $\Lambda$-metric except possibly the triangle inequality.
+The distance between points $x,y$ in $X$ is the distance between their pre-images under a chart $f$ of an apartment containing both.

+\begin{enumerate}[label={(A*)}, leftmargin=*] \item[(A4)] Given two Weyl chambers in $X$ there exist sub-Weyl chambers of both which are contained in a common apartment. \item[(A5)] For any apartment $A$ and all $x\in A$ there exists a \emph{retraction} $r_{A,x}:X\to A$ such that $r_{A,x}$ does not increase distances and $r^{-1}_{A,x}(x)=\{x\}$. \item[(A6)] Let $f, g$ and $h$ be charts such that the associated apartments pairwise intersect in half-apartments.
+Then $f(\MS)\cap g(\MS)\cap h(\MS)\neq \emptyset$. \end{enumerate} By (A5) the well-defined distance function $d$ on $X$ satisfies the triangle inequality. \end{definition}